dumlutimuralp/antrea-packet-walks/part_b/README.md

 At this stage, the flow is in Table 50.

-Table 50 has flow entries which correspond to the egress rules configured in Kubernetes Network Policies applied to the pods on Worker 1 node.
+Table 50 has flow entries which correspond to the egress rules configured in all the Kubernetes Network Policies applied to all the pods on Worker 1 node.
 There is a frontend pod and a backend1 pod on the Worker 1 node. "frontendpolicy" is applied to frontend pod and "backendpolicy" is applied to backend1 pod and backend2 pod (on Worker2) .

 In this section the current flow will be matched against the egress rules of the Kubernetes Network Policy "frontendpolicy"; since it is the policy which is applied to the frontend pod and frontend pod is the initiator of the flow.

-In the previous section (Section 4) the flow could not be matched against The Kubernetes Network Policy "frontendpolicy", instead bypassed all the EgressRule tables.
+In the previous section (Section 4) the flow could not be matched against this table, instead it bypassed all the EgressRule tables.
 Because that flow' s destination IP was still the backendsvc service IP and Kubernetes Network Policy would not make an accurate check in that case and legitimate flows would have been blocked.
 This is the reason as to why the flow in Section 4 bypassed all the Egress Rule tables and got redirected to antrea-gw0 interface onwards to Kernel IP stack for iptables rule processing.
-Only after kube-proxy managed iptables rules applied DNAT on that flow (in Section 4.8), which essentially translated the destination backendsvc service IP to one of the backend pods IP, then the current flow can be processed by Kubernetes Network Policy "frontendpolicy" as will be explained in this step.
+Only after kube-proxy managed iptables rules applied DNAT on that flow (in Section 4.8), which essentially translated the destination backendsvc service IP to one of the backend pods IP, then the flow now can be processed by this Table 50 as will be explained in this step.

 The content of the "frontendpolicy" is shown below.